 All publications developed by ARPANSA that could potentially be used by regulators as conditions of licence or registration are subject to the Council of Australian Governments (COAG) Best Practice Regulation - A Guide for Ministerial Councils and National Standard Setting Bodies (Oct 2007).
 This means that such publications are treated as 'quasi-regulation' and are required to undergo a process of regulatory impact assessment to the satisfaction of the Office of Best Practice Regulation.

 The process includes a period of public consultation (for a minimum of one month).
-Drafts are published in the Drafts for Public Comment section of this website along with the regulatory impact statement.
+Drafts are published in the have your say section of this website along with the regulatory impact statement.
 Publications that do not require regulatory impact statements are also released for a period of public comment at the draft stage.
 A wide range of interested groups and individuals are informed that the publication is available for comment, and for publications with a wide public interest, the comment period is advertised in relevant newspapers.
 Specific instructions for making submissions are released with each draft.

 Codes produced by ARPANSA play a role in improving uniformity of radiation protection practices throughout Australia.
 They are referenced in the National Directory on Radiation Protection, which has been developed through the Radiation Health Committee as the means of promoting uniformity across jurisdictions.